 We are thrilled to announce our special National Service Project for 2020-2021 is one that will help so many!
-We are inviting our clubs will raise money to purchase one (or more) Portable InfoLoops to donate to a local hospital or one of the hospital’s associated clinics.
+We are inviting our clubs to raise money to purchase one (or more) Portable InfoLoops to donate to a local hospital or one of the hospital’s associated clinics.
 A Portable InfoLoop system amplifies sound in a certain area for people who use hearing aids.
 The club will donate them May 2021 during Better Hearing and Speech Month.
 Your Headquarters will be raising money to purchase two InfoLoops to its hometown of Kansas City!

 Click here to view the National Service Project information packet.

 The Portable InfoLoop is a completely self-contained, one-on-one induction loop assistive listening system.
 It’s compatible with all telecoil equipped hearing aids, cochlear implants and induction loop receivers.

 With the Portable InfoLoop, listeners receive the signal at a distance of up to 3 feet from the unit.